 (Quote: The Berlin Call To Action – Berlin, 22 June 2018)

-The moving speeches of the patron of the EYCH2018, Federal President Dr. Frank-Walter Steinmeier, the new Europa Nostra President Prof. Dr. Hermann Parzinger and the maestro Placido Domingo still emphazise how important is to deal with our history and European heritage.
+The moving speeches of the patron of the EYCH2018, Federal President Dr. Frank-Walter Steinmeier, the new Europa Nostra President Prof. Dr. Hermann Parzinger and the maestro Placido Domingo still emphasize how important is to deal with our history and European heritage.
 The French President Emmanuel Macron added to the role of Europe in a video message.

 Especially the interaction of small and regional initiatives with the UNESCO World Heritage “Lighthouses” is featured by the EYCH2018: